dojo/docs/dijit/layout/TabContainer.rst

 Programmatic example
 --------------------

-First, we'll demonstrate a programatic TabContainer creation.
+First, we'll demonstrate a programmatic TabContainer creation.
 Note that the tabs all have a fixed height.

 .. code-example::